kwertyops/byte-of-python/src/function_return_values.md

 - Abstraction

     Once a function has been written and tested, we don't need to know how it works anymore.
 We only need to remember its **name, purpose, parameters, and return value**.
 For example, when you use the `dudraw.circle()` function, you can just use it without bothering your mind with the distraction of how that function creates the circle.
-This allows us to build functions from functions already written, and this allows us to much more easily produce very complicated software.
+This allows us to build functions from functions already written, and this allows us to produce very complicated software much more easily.

 - Code organization and readability